AqwamCreates/DataPredict/docs/API/Models/AdvantageActorCritic.md

 * Actor and Critic must be a part of NeuralNetwork model.
 If you decide to use linear regression or logistic regression, then it must be constructed using NeuralNetwork model.

+* Ensure the final layer of the Critic model has only one neuron.
+It is the default setting for all Critic models in research papers.

 ## Constructors

 ### new()